-I have created a great list of old school common intermediate free weight training exercises.
+I have created a great list of old school, common intermediate free weight training exercises.
 This super-feature includes a weekly training schedule in which you can group these exercises into.
 A lot of these exercises focus on the training dynamics of compound/multi-joint exercises.

-I have listed the free weight training exercises in order of importance, meaning: the best muscle mass and strength builder’s that release the most 'growth hormone', are listed at the top of each body part section.
+Training exercises have been listed in order of importance, meaning: the best muscle mass and strength builder’s that release the most 'growth hormone', are listed at the top of each body part section.

-Be sure to assess your physique to see which muscle groups are weak and which are strong, and prioritize the weaker ones that you feel need it the most.
+Be sure to assess your physique to see which muscle groups are weak or strong, and prioritize the weaker ones that you feel need it the most.

 Always start every work out by thoroughly warming-up and stretching before you go into the intermediate exercises.